 English Language Proficiency

-In order to be registered as a dietitian or nutritionist in Alberta, you must be able to show proficiency in English.
+To be registered as a dietitian or nutritionist in Alberta, you must be able to show proficiency in English.
 This means the College must be satisfied you can read, write, listen, and speak in English at a level that allows you to practice dietetics safely.

 What is language proficiency?